capturr/scraper/readme.md

 }
 ```

 Did you notice ?
-Two items were excluded:
+Two items were excluded, because the `price` data has been marked as required, but:

 * "Aliens can't sleep because of this cute DJ" doesn't contains any element that matches with `> .price`
 * "Gentleman dropped his litter into a black hole" contains a `.price` element, but the content text doesn't represents a price